Of Women And Salt | Gabriela Garcia

 Jeanette is an addict, recovering from a recent stay in a rehab centre.
 She takes in her neighbour Gloria's daughter, Ana, when Gloria is taken away to stay in an ICE detention centre for deportation back to El Salvador.
 Later on in the book, Ana returns to Miami to look for Jeanette.

-My Verdict: I found this book very uninteresting and pretty dull.
+I found this book very uninteresting and pretty dull.
 There wasn't really any character that I could relate to.
 It felt like too many themes were fighting for attention and nothing was followed through to a satisfactory conclusion.
 It was a novel with no positivity and left me feeling very sad, which is may be the point, but it was done in a very clumsy style.

 blog and books logo grey background with white spiral